-24 credits that include PSY 1001, PSY 1007, SOC 1001, SOC 1002, MTH 1003, MTH 1021, ENG 1006 and a three credit English literature elective General Electives: 9-21 credits selected under the guidance of an advisor B.S.
-Hospitality Management (Queens, Staten Island) (126 Credit Hours) The purpose of the hospitality management program is to prepare students for leadership careers in hospitality and tourism management, both nationally and globally, emphasizing the integration of theory and practical applications to satisfy the diverse needs of the industry.
+- Required Courses: 21 credits from HLS 1001, 1003, 1004, 1008, 1010, 1016, 1100. - National Security Required Courses: nine credits from HLS 1025, 1026, 1027. - Major Area Elective Courses: Choose six credits from any HLS course.
+Computer Science and Business Area: 12 credits that include CUS 1102 and nine credits from any business courses.
+Additional Liberal Arts Requirements: 24 credits that include MTH 1003, MTH 1021, PSY 1001, PSY 1007, SOC 1001, SOC 1002, ENG 1006 and a three credit English literature elective.
+General Electives: 12-24 credits selected under the guidance of an advisor.
+B.S.
+Homeland Security (Organizational Security Track) Major Area Requirements: 36 credits that include: - Required Courses: 21 credits from HLS 1001, 1003, 1004, 1008, 1010, 1016, 1100. - National Security Required Courses: nine credits from HLS 1002, 1006, 1007. • Major Area Elective Courses: Choose six credits from any HLS course.
+Computer Science and Business Area: 12 credits that include CUS 1102 and nine credits from any business courses.
+Additional Liberal Arts Requirements: 24 credits that include MTH 1003, MTH 1021, PSY 1001, PSY 1007, SOC 1001, SOC 1002, ENG 1006 and a three-credit English literature elective.
+General Electives: 12-24 credits selected under the guidance of an advisor.
+B.S.
+Hospitality Management (Queens, Staten Island) (126 Credit Hours) (Day) The purpose of the hospitality management program is to prepare students for leadership careers in hospitality and tourism management, both nationally and globally, emphasizing the integration of theory and practical applications to satisfy the diverse needs of the industry.
 The curriculum focuses on the fundamental competencies that are vital for managers in the lodging, food service, tourism, and event management industries.
-Like all St. John's students, Hospitality Management majors benefit from the broad knowledge and communications skills gained through our core curriculum, a must for the well-educated professionals sought by today's employers in all fields.
-With the program's extensive professional connections in the industry, students gain real-world experience through valuable internships throughout the New York metropolitan area and abroad.
-With this knowledge and experience, graduates build rewarding careers as administrators and creative professionals in hotels, restaurants, resorts and country clubs, conference centers, airlines, cruise lines, travel agencies, tourist bureaus, corporate travel departments, event planning firms and many other types of organizations.
+Like all St. John's students, Hospitality Management majors benefit from the broad knowledge and communications skills gained through our core curriculum, a must for the well-educated professionals sought by today's employers in all fields With the program's extensive professional connections in the industry, students gain realworld experience through valuable internships throughout the New York metropolitan area and abroad.
+With this knowledge and experience, graduates build rewarding careers as administrators and creative professionals in hotels, restaurants, resorts and country clubs, conference centers, airlines, cruise lines, travel agencies, tourist bureaus, corporate travel departments, event planning firms, and many other types of organizations.
 Beyond the University Core, the program consists of a wide variety of general business courses, several required hospitality management courses, and hospitality management electives selected with an eye towards the student's preferred area within the industry, be it in lodging, food service, tourism, or event management.
 Major Area Requirements: 36 credits that include: